dlamb22/unlimited-scrolling/README.md

 # Unlimited Scrolling

-Unlimited Scrolling was created using React using Hooks.
+Unlimited Scrolling was created with React using Hooks.

 This application connects to the openlibrary.org api to retrieve and display book titles.
 Each new page of titles will be concatenated to the previous page and automatically loaded to the bottom of the page upon scrolling.

 ## Installation